The Trump Impact: Change, Challenges, Responses

 Venue: Liu Institute for Global Issues, Multipurpose Room, 6476 NW Marine Dr.

 As the Lind Initiative in U.S. Studies 2017 speaker series focuses on the impacts of the Trump presidency, we are hosting a conversation with former U.S. Secretary of Labor, UC Berkeley professor, author and public intellectual Robert Reich.
-This student event takes place before Reich’s evening public lecture and is an opportunity for students to speak to and ask questions of Dr. Reich.
+This student event takes place before Reich’s evening public lecture and is an opportunity for students to speak to and ask questions of Professor Reich.

 The conversation will focus on trade policy, the U.S. labour market and the automation of the economy.

 UBC students from related disciplines are encouraged to attend.
 This discussion will be contingent upon questions from attendees, so students are asked to research and prepare questions in advance.